 Philadelphia, PA 19104

-Drexel LeBow’s Department of Accounting is pleased to host its Seventh Annual Fraud and Internal Control Case Competition (FIC3), with co-sponsors the Institute of Internal Auditors Philadelphia Chapter and Mercadien.
-Student teams analyze a real-life inspired case and then present their comprehensive analysis and solutions to a panel of judges.
+Drexel LeBow’s Department of Accounting is pleased to host its 10th Annual Fraud and Internal Control Case Competition (FIC3), with co-sponsors the Institute of Internal Auditors Philadelphia Chapter, Mercadien and Association of Certified Fraud Examiners.
+Student teams analyze a real-life–inspired case and then present their comprehensive analysis and solutions to a panel of judges.
 The top six teams earn a prize of a VISA gift card.
 The students and local area business leaders, who volunteer as team coaches and judges, build network connections, friendships and mentoring relationships that extend beyond the event.

 There is a live mandatory kickoff for participants to meet their teammates and get the case materials on Monday, Feb.
-6, from 5 to 6 p.m.
+5, from 5-7 p.m.
 EST. A link to a recording of the event will be made available to all teams.

 Day of the Competition

 Check in will take place from 8 a.m. to 8:30 a.m.
 EST. Participants will have a chance to meet their coaches.
 The program will begin at 8:30 a.m. with a guest speaker who will provide inspiration for the case solution.